Explore Silk Printing Machines: Basics, Tips & Essential Details

 FAQs

-Water-based and pigment inks are commonly used due to their texture, durability, and compatibility with various fabrics.
-Some textile sectors also use specialty inks for effects like matte, gloss, or reflective finishes.
+Water-based and pigment inks are widely used, along with specialty inks for effects like gloss or reflective finishes.

 Why is mesh tension important?

-Proper mesh tension ensures smooth ink flow and accurate design reproduction.
-Low tension can cause blurred edges, uneven ink layers, or print distortion.
+It ensures smooth ink flow and accurate prints.
+Poor tension can cause blurred or uneven designs.

 Conclusion